Mission Statement

 This is the Course Framework and the Individual Student Assessment Plan (ISAP) detailing Learning Objectives for the Common Core Block.
 During the first week of instruction students will choose a period of history, campaign, war, battle, or leader on which they will focus on during the duration of the course.
 Supporting assignments will be used to support the research paper due during the FA technical and tactical block

 The Field Artillery Captains' Career Course-Reserve Component (FACCC-RC) consists of four phases, as outlined below.
-Field Artillery officers in the United States Army National Guard or United States Army Reserve, who are unable to attend the resident course, will complete the FACCC-RC.
-The FACCC-RC is built on a thirteen month model.
-Once you begin the course, you should plan to complete it within a 24 month window.
+Field Artillery officers in the United States Army National Guard or United States Army Reserve, who are unable to attend the resident course, will complete the FACCC-RC course.
+The FACCC-RC is built on a thirteen- month model.
+Once students begin the course, they should plan to complete it within a 24-month window.

 Phase 1